CIS565-Fall-2023/Project3-CUDA-Path-Tracer/INSTRUCTION.md

 * :two: Work-efficient stream compaction using shared memory across multiple blocks.
 (See [*GPU Gems 3*, Chapter 39](https://developer.nvidia.com/gpugems/gpugems3/part-vi-gpu-computing/chapter-39-parallel-prefix-sum-scan-cuda).)
   * Note that you will NOT receieve extra credit for this if you implemented shared memory stream compaction as extra credit for Project 2.
 * :six: Hierarchical spatial data structures - for better ray/scene intersection testing
-  * Octree recommended - this feature is more about traversal on the GPU than perfect tree structure
+  * BVH or Octree recommended - this feature is more about traversal on the GPU than perfect tree structure
   * CPU-side data structure construction is sufficient - GPU-side construction was a [final project.](https://github.com/jeremynewlin/Accel)
   * Make sure this is toggleable for performance comparisons
   * If implemented in conjunction with Arbitrary mesh loading (required for this year), this qualifies as the toggleable bounding volume intersection culling.